JimTravisGoog/bigquery-reverse-geolocation/README.md

 page.
   6. After the map has loaded, select the rectangle tool in the upper-left corner of the map.
-  7. Use the tool to draw a rectangle around the entire land mass on the map.
+  7. Use the tool to draw a rectangle around the entire currently visible land mass on the map.

 The page shows a heat map.
 Exactly where the heat map regions display on the map depends on the data you loaded into BigQuery.